 Adam D. Marshall Founder / Member

 Adam D. Marshall is a founding member of Marshall Socarras Grant, P.L. and is licensed to practice law in both Florida and Ohio.
 Mr. Marshall is rated AV Preeminent® by Martindale-Hubbell, a testament to the fact that a lawyer’s peers rank him at the highest level of professional excellence.
-He focuses his practice on matters dealing with corporations, with an emphasis on corporate restructuring, bankruptcy, and distressed M&A. Adam has represented debtors, creditors, corporations, lenders, funds, and buyers and sellers of assets in numerous industries, including, retail, food service, real estate, healthcare, automotive, energy, and financial services.
+He focuses his practice on matters dealing with corporations, with an emphasis on corporate law and transactions, restructuring, bankruptcy, and M&A. Adam has represented debtors, creditors, corporations, lenders, funds, and buyers and sellers of assets in numerous industries, including, retail, food service, real estate, technology, healthcare, automotive, energy, and financial services.
 He also advises large and small companies on all their business and transactional needs.
-Prior to forming the firm, Mr. Marshall was a partner at several national law firms, working in the restructuring and distressed M&A practice areas.
+Prior to forming the firm, Mr. Marshall was a partner at two national law firms, working in the restructuring and distressed M&A practice areas.
 He also has spent time in his career at major international law firms such as White & Case and Greenberg Traurig.

 Mr. Marshall received his law degree from Case Western Reserve University, and his undergraduate degree from Colgate University.
 Mr. Marshall has been selected as one of Florida’s Legal Elite by Florida Trend in 2013 and 2016, and selected as a Florida Super Lawyer in 2009.
 He has practiced law since 1999 and has lived in Florida since 2001.
 He is married and has two children.
-Outside of the law, he currently serves as the Board Chair on the North Broward Preparatory School Board of Trustees, and serves as a Board of Director of the YMCA of South Palm Beach County.
+Outside of the law, he currently serves as the Board Chair on the North Broward Preparatory School Board of Trustees and serves as a Board of Director at the YMCA of South Palm Beach County.

 Case Western Reserve University J.D.

 Colgate University B.A